We welcome feedback and will deal with complaints in an open and fair way.

 The Principal Lawyer advises the Director of all verbal client complaints and consults with the Director as necessary in resolving the matters.

-Where a formal complaint is made in writing, the complaint will be given to the Director who will decide how it will be managed.
+Where a formal complaint is made in writing, the complaint will be given to the CEO who will decide how it will be managed.
 If the complaint is about the provision of legal advice and assistance services, the Principal Lawyer will be involved in resolving the complaint, unless the complaint involves the Principal Lawyer.

 If you make a written complaint, you will be contacted within seven business days of the complaint being received.
 Information about the process and timeframe for addressing the complaint will be provided.
 We may request that you provide additional information to assist us to properly assess the complaint.